Chinaksen

-The writer Nega Mezlekia, an Amhara from Jijiga who had joined the Western Somali Liberation Movement, relates how he participated in an attack on a Derg military training camp in Chinaksen.
+The writer Nega Mezlekia, an Amhara from Jijiga who had joined the Western Somali Liberation Front, relates how he participated in an attack on a Derg military training camp in Chinaksen.
 No prisoners were taken in the attack; those who surrendered were shot dead.
 Early in the Ogaden War, Chinaksen was captured by Somali units as they advanced on Dire Dawa; it was recaptured by Ethiopian units between 5 and 9 February 1978.

 In late January 2009, the Ethiopian Electric Power Corporation completed a 27 km electric power line from Jijiga to Chinhahsan, while constructing six power distributors in the town.
-This provided 24-hour electric service to Chinaksen for the first time.
+This provided 24-hour electric service to Chinhahsan for the first time.

 Demographics

 Based on figures from the Central Statistical Agency in 2005, Chinaksen had an estimated total population of 11,558 of whom 5,981 are men and 5,577 are women.
-According to the 1994 national census this city had a population of 56,821 people.
-This town is one of the two largest settlements in Jijiga woreda.